 Next fill the pot up with potting soil, and angle it in the pot toward the opposite side the first is on.
 This will let the next pot tilt.
 Then thread the second pot on the rod.
 This is actually much easier said than done, a metal rod is not pliable at all.
 So, to get the terra cotta pots to appear crooked they need to be angled just right.
 Honestly, it does take more trial and error.

 Once the second pot is in position, repeat the process until all of the terra cotta pots are threaded onto the metal rod.
-Once all 5 terra cotta pots are on the rod and filled with soil, the tower is constructed.
+Once all five terra cotta pots are on the rod and filled with soil, the tower is constructed.
 All that is left is to fill it with beautiful flowers.
 One of the advantages of tilting the pot at an angle is that each pot is pushed to one side of the pot below it.
-This gives more planting space, and opens up the varieties of flowers you can used as opposed to the traditional terra cotta flower tower.
+This gives more planting space and opens up the varieties of flowers you can use, as opposed to the traditional terra cotta flower tower.

 - Flowing and cascading annuals work best.
 They will give the tower the look that the flowers are pouring out of your tilted pots.

-- If you need help selecting, look at my suggestions for annuals to use in “How To Make a Terra Cotta Flower Tower”.
+- If you need help selecting, look at my suggestions for annuals to use in How To Make a Terra Cotta Flower Tower.
 Also, a simple rule of thumb, if it’s in a hanging basket in the nursery or garden center, it is a good selection.
-Honestly, just look up, down, and all around your local garden center, they will have the best selections for your zone.
+Honestly, just look up, down, and all-around your local garden center, they will have the best selections for your zone.

 - Tall upright flowers such as sunflowers won’t work.

 - Keep in mind the location of the tower when selecting the flowers.
-The basic rules of gardening still apply with this project.
+The basic rules of gardening still apply to this project.
 Sun plants need sun to grow well, and shade plants thrive in the shade.